Atomic Robo: You know what I've always liked about you, Helsie? You keep telling me how to beat you!

 - Averted during the battle between Rock Lee and Gaara.
 Naruto, who eventually goes on to fight Gaara, asks Gaara's teammate Kankuro if Gaara's armor has any weaknesses.
 Kankuro refuses to admit that it does, but thinks to himself that as it takes a considerable amount of chakra and weighs Gaara down, Gaara must be desperate if he has resorted to using it.

 - Most of Akatsuki averts this, too, and most of the time it becomes a plot point where the good guys have to figure out what their powers are and how to beat them.
 It's usually played straight after the good guys have guessed the villains powers right, and then the villain commonly has an exposition including the details they left out, though.

 - Pain, in particular, didn't say a goddamn thing about how his powers worked and Konoha had to figure it all out on their own.
 Tobi, as much as he likes to talk about his plans, was also pretty mum on how exactly his powers work.

 - An interesting variation occurred in the Sasuke vs. Danzo battle, where Sasuke, after a few minutes of fighting, exposited the weaknesses of Danzo's technique, the reality warping Izanagi.
 Danzo replies with "So you figured it out", to which Sasuke, in turn, responds that, yes, now that Danzo has confirmed that Sasuke's guess was correct, he has figured it out.

 - Kabuto, however, explained the Impure World Resurrection technique in detail to Tobi.
-Of course, Kabuto's generally pretty Genre Savvy, so his explanation might be wildly inaccurate; at the very least he almost certainly left out a few critical details.
+Of course, Kabuto's generally pretty savvy, so his explanation might be wildly inaccurate; at the very least he almost certainly left out a few critical details.
 Kabuto didn't really volunteer the information, either; Tobi threatened not to meet his end of the bargain if Kabuto refused to tell him how the technique worked.